mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Fixed nav links, email form and added media query of landing page.

 **Thoughts** Good grief - I spend 3 hours fixing media query to no avail and turns out it's working just fine on codepen.
 I don't care when someone says it works on my machine but I'm getting panic when it;s NOT working on my machine!
+In any case, I completed the project somehow.

 **Link(s) to work**